Skip to main content

 1. Platform fee — fixed monthly fee for access to the Mixpeek platform, API, Studio, and support

-2. Compute passthrough — actual cloud infrastructure cost (GKE nodes, storage, networking) passed through at cost plus a management markup
+2. Compute passthrough — actual cloud infrastructure cost (nodes, storage, networking) passed through at cost plus a management markup

 There are no per-operation credit charges on the single-tenant plan.
 You pay for the underlying cloud resources your cluster consumes, and Mixpeek handles provisioning, monitoring, upgrades, and support.